For the media

 Can you catch up on sleep?

-According to Dr. Sharma, you may be able to alleviate some of the sleep debt, but you won’t ever be able to fully pay it off.
+"You may be able to alleviate some of the sleep debt, but you won’t ever be able to fully pay it off," she says.
 While some people need more or less sleep than others, she recommends seven to eight hours for most people to function optimally.

-She explains that when you find yourself consistently getting fewer than six hours of sleep, it can lead to decreased concentration, reaction time and productivity.
-Adding these side effects to your normal schedule can lead to irritability and feeling a reduced sense of well-being.
+Dr. Sharma explains that when you find yourself consistently getting fewer than six hours of sleep, it can lead to decreased concentration, reaction time and productivity.
+This can, in turn, lead to irritability and feeling a reduced sense of well-being.

 To avoid having to “catch up” on sleep in the first place, Dr. Sharma offers three rules on getting the most restful sleep: